avonruffer/object-detection-api/README.md

 python3 ob_det_client.py
 ```

 The terminal will print out detected objects, their scores and their locations.
+For the segmentation server, the file will print out the 2D array with the corresponding class IDs.

 **NOTE:** The conda environments used for development are included in environment.yml files in the repository.
 Use the "client" environment for running the client and the "server" environment for running the server.